genomewalker/aMGSIM/README.md

 ### Add duplicates
 This subcommand will add duplicates to the simulated reads.
 The number of duplicates is based on the models described in [Rochelle et al. 2022](https://doi.org/10.1101/2022.10.10.511638).
-It takes as an input one of the fastQ files produced by the `ancient-reads` subcommand and a TSV table giving the number of duplication clones of each size that were observed.
+It takes as an input one of the fastQ files produced by the `ancient-reads` subcommand (or any fastQ) and a TSV table giving the number of duplication clones of each size that were observed.
 For generating the input check the decoratio package [here](https://bitbucket.org/rochette/decoratio/src/master/).
 The subcommand uses the modules from decoratio to generate the duplicates.
 The output is a fastQ file with the duplicates added.

 ```
 usage: aMGSIM add-duplicates [-h] [--debug] -f FASTQ [-c CLONE_SIZE_FREQS] [--quiet] [-t THREADS]